Library cards will be issued to the following patrons free of charge:

 Adult patrons who qualify for a free Margaret E. Heggan Free Public Library card or card from another library in the LOGIN consortium may use this card to access library computers.
 Non-resident patrons who qualify for a library card are strongly encouraged to visit the library in their designated service area or home library in the LOGIN consortium to obtain a library card which can be used to access library computers.

-Adults without a free library card via a library in the LOGIN consortium may request a free guest pass after completing a guest application and providing photo identification each time they wish to access library computers.
-Or, adult patrons who do not qualify for a free library card via a library in the LOGIN consortium may purchase a non-resident library card for an annual fee of $100, which also allows materials to be borrowed.
+Adults without a free library card via a library in the LOGIN consortium may request a free guest pass after completing a guest application each time they wish to access library computers.
+The library reserves the right to require photo identification for guest pass applications.
+Adult patrons who do not qualify for a free library card via a library in the LOGIN consortium also have the option to purchase a non-resident library card for an annual fee of $100, which also allows materials to be borrowed.

 Adults and minors are given equal access to designated computers.
 Parents or legal guardians must provide identification and complete and sign library card applications and guest applications for minors under age eighteen.
 Parents and guardians are responsible for supervising and restricting computer usage by their minors.
 The library does not assume responsibility.